 Bryce Canyon hoodoos come in a myriad of shapes and sizes inspiring such descriptive names as Silent City, Queen Victoria, and Wall of Windows.
 One of Bryce Canyon’s more popular attractions is Thor’s Hammer, a hoodoo that looks like a hammer.

 The singular pillars, grouped ridges, jagged crevices, and natural arches all play with the light and shadow, creating a myriad of colourful landscapes as the sun passes overhead.

 It is this incredible display of colors that attracts tourists to Bryce Canyon National Park, highlighted by the Park’s unique hoodoos and natural arch formations.

-The red, orange, and white sandstone offers up a kaleidoscope of shifting hues and majestic views that change seasonally and with each sunrise or sunset.
-Many tourists also enjoy Bryce Canyon during the winter when the hoodoos appear in their imposing red and orange hues but this time capped with white snow.
+The red, orange, and white sandstone offer up a kaleidoscope of shifting hues and majestic views that change seasonally and with each sunrise or sunset.
+Many tourists also enjoy Bryce Canyon during the winter when the hoodoos appear in their imposing red and orange hues, but this time capped with white snow.
 Bryce Canyon is truly a photographers’ paradise.

 Other Bryce Canyon Highlights

-Bryce Canyon Activities – Tourists will find a lot of worthwhile activities that can be enjoyed in Bryce Canyon National Park; everything from snowshoe walks, cross-country skiing, and other winter activities, to summertime activities like backpacking, horseback riding, hiking, moonlight walks, ranger-guided tours, and evening programs.
+Winter Activities – Tourists will find a lot of worthwhile activities that can be enjoyed in Bryce Canyon National Park during the colder months including snowshoe walks and cross-country skiing.

 Bryce Canyon National Park Tours